 His cognition will often be impaired, for your purposes, by financial incentives different from yours.
 And he will also suffer from the psychological defect caught by the proverb: to a man with a hammer, every problem looks like a nail.”

 5. Lollapalooza Effects

-The fifth helpful notion is that really big effects, lollapalooza effects, will often come only from large combinations of factors.
+… really big effects, lollapalooza effects, will often come only from large combinations of factors.
 For instance, tuberculosis was tamed, at least for a long time, only by routine combined use in each case of three different drugs.
 And other lollapalooza effects, like the flight of an airplane, follow a similar pattern.

+Still Curious?
 See how Munger applies these in this essay.
-Learn more about the wit and wisdom of Charlie Munger by picking up a copy of Poor Charlie’s Almanack and Damn Right!: Behind the Scenes with Berkshire Hathaway billionaire Charlie Munger.
+Learn more about the wit and wisdom of Charlie Munger by picking up a copy of Poor Charlie's Almanack and Damn Right!: Behind the Scenes with Berkshire Hathaway billionaire Charlie Munger.